 While the SEHD has had a focus on equity and diversity for a number of years, a majority of our former efforts focused on integration of related content into our programs, faculty recruitment and development, and to a lesser extent student recruitment but without a clear plan for retention.
-As a part of the SEHD school-wide plan to encourage attention to diversity and equity.
+As a part of the SEHD school-wide plan to encourage attention to diversity and equity, the Office of Diversity and Inclusion was established in September 2012.

-In partnership with the SEHD Diversity Committee, the overall focus of the School of Education & Human Development (SEHD) has been creating and building partnerships within the SEHD community to promote a climate of equity and enhance diversity and inclusiveness initiatives internally.
-Your support as a faculty member informs our strategic direction through formal and informal means (e.g. student surveys, student forums, and faculty feedback /input opportunities).
+In partnership with the SEHD Diversity Committee, the overall focus of the School of Education & Human Development (SEHD) Office of Diversity and Inclusion has been creating and building partnerships within the SEHD community to promote a climate of equity and enhance diversity and inclusiveness initiatives internally.
+The Office of Diversity and Inclusion also has collaborated with key school districts specifically as it relates to outreach, retention, and community engagement.
+Also, in collaboration with school, university and community partners, the Office of Diversity and Inclusion strategically incorporates best practices regarding recruitment and student success.

+Finally, your support as a faculty member informs our strategic direction through formal and informal means (e.g. student surveys, student forums, and faculty feedback /input opportunities).
 By collaboratively addressing student access and success challenges, we are certain we can improve our chances of effectively addressing access and persistence barriers impacting all members of our SEHD community.